mbcarbonetto/qiime2-session/Hands-on-V2.md

     mkdir working_dir

-&#x1F536; You can also move the [input files](https://github.com/mbcarbonetto/qiime2-session/blob/master/hands_on_files.zip) you heve already dowloaded to this folder:
+&#x1F536; You can also move the [input files](https://github.com/mbcarbonetto/qiime2-session/blob/master/hands_on_files.zip) you heve already dowloaded to this folder.
+You then move into the working directory.

     mv ~/Downloads/hands_on_files/ working_dir/
+    cd working_dir

 All data that is used as input to QIIME2 should be in form of QIIME2 artifacts, which contain information about the type of data and the source of the data.
 So, the first thing we need to do is import the sequence data files into a QIIME2 artifact.
 The semantic type of our data is **SampleData[SequencesWithQuality]**, i.e *Sequences with quality scores (.fastq files), where each set of sequences is associated with a sample identifier (i.e. demultiplexed sequences, each file is a sample).*